-Whether you’re arriving by cruise ship to the port of Livorno or coming by train or air, Florence is almost surely at the top of your bucket list.
+Whether you’re arriving by cruise ship to the port of Livorno or coming by train or by air, Florence is almost surely at the top of your bucket list.
 It is the most popular tourist destination in Tuscany, after all.
-Everybody says you have to go there, right?

 So what makes Florence so great?

 First and foremost, Florence is beautiful.

 If you don’t care about history and if galleries aren’t your thing, no worries; Florence is thoroughly enjoyable without getting into any of that.